JiabingLiu/ECON847_PS2/README.md

 * Menthol/Flavored: Create the "possibly" for brands that have both varieties.
 * Assume that black-packaged cigarettes are flavored, following industry convention

+## How to read unique_upccig_hardcoded.csv

+* Variables unique to unique_upccig_hardcoded.csv: above
+* Generic: kept both, denoted Generic_hardcoded or Generic_automated.
+The former means that there is no recognizable brand.
+The latter that there is no recognizable brand matching one of the 2 FTC reports.
+These are not the same things: all the non-cigarette products can be branded (so Generic_hardcoded==0) but not be present in the report (Generic_automated==1)
+* Menthol: the automatic aggregation for menthol was clearly too conservative as no product was reported having menthol, so I discarded it in favor of the hardcoded one.
+The "flavored" column in more relevant anyway

 ## Group Members
 - Jiabing Liu
 - Francesco Slataper